LinkedIn Post Ideas and Examples To Drive New Business

 Educational LinkedIn Post Ideas

 Have you taken any online courses that helped develop new skills?
 Talk about what you’ve learned.
+You can easily summarize the key points and make it known.
+This is a regular LinkedIn post idea that you can use as you’re learning a new skill.

 People sign up for webinars but only about half actually attend and even more want to attend but know they don’t have time to sit through a webinar.
 Any webinars you attend, write up a summary and share key takeaways.
 Bonus idea: collect a few webinar summaries and share the guide with your network